 |Preparing and sending the form to the IRS||4 hr., 1 min.|

 If you have comments concerning the accuracy of these time estimates or suggestions for making this form simpler, we would be happy to hear from you.
-You can write to the Internal Revenue Service, Tax Forms and Publications, SE:W:CAR:MP:TFP, 1111 Constitution Ave.
+You can send us comments from IRS.gov/FormComments.
+Or you can write to the Internal Revenue Service, Tax Forms and Publications Division, 1111 Constitution Ave.
 NW, IR-6526, Washington, DC 20224.
-Do not send the form to this address.
-Instead, see Where To File, earlier.
+Don’t send the form to this office.